Is Aveeno Cruelty Free? A question that you might ask yourself before buying their products.

 When traditional products cause allergic reactions, rashes, breakouts, and dry, flaky skin, cruelty-free products can soothe your skin, all while giving you peace of mind knowing that you spoke up for the creatures that can’t speak for themselves.
 If they’re better for the animals and better for you, what more do you need to know?

 In case you might be asking yourself right now, “but what about how much more expensive they are?” you’re in for a great surprise… Cruelty-free products are more budget-friendly than ever!
 They no longer consistently outrank traditional products in terms of costs.
-Cruelty-free brands like ELF (stands for “eyes, lips, face,” and they’ve got each one thoroughly covered!), Physician’s Formula, The Body Shop, and many others are just as affordable.
+Cruelty-free brands like ELF (stands for “eyes, lips, face,” and they’ve got each one thoroughly covered!), Physician’s Formula, and many others are just as affordable.

 In my own experience, I’ve noticed that they help me make more mindful shopping choices, too.
 Rather than needing one product for each problem or use and another one to correct or supplement that one, I only need a few versatile, well-rounded, healthy, and cruelty-free products taking up space in my bathroom.
 When you clear the clutter, you’re making choices you can be infinitely proud of.